FIFTH ELEMENT MUSICIANS

 Nina Richmond - Vocals

 Nina has been passionate about singing her whole life, performing in genres from musical theatre and pop to jazz and blues.
 During her many years practising law and raising a family, Nina was the featured singer with the Advocats Big Band and the Tokyo Giants, R & B band, as well as the swing band, Atomic Cocktail, and many other smaller formations.
 She has performed at high-profile events such as the Beaches International Jazz Festival, Eat to the Beat for Willow, the Angel Ball for Providence Centre, AidsBeat, as well as at weddings, parties and book launches.
-She has appeared at many venues around Toronto, including, The Rex, The Duke Live, The Old Mill, Seven44 Restaurant & Lounge, Gate 403, the Rivoli, Revival Bar, The Pilot and more.
+She has appeared at many venues around Toronto, including, The Rex, The Duke Toronto, Old Mill Toronto, Reid's Distillery, Seven44 Restaurant & Lounge, Gate 403, the Rivoli, Revival Bar, The Pilot and more.
 Now, with her children grown and the practice of law behind her, Nina has more time to devote to her music.
-In addition to her other ensembles, she is a member of The Way Back, leading and harmonizing on tunes from as far back as the 60’s, and is now the featured vocalist in Fifth Element jazz quintet.
+In addition to her other ensembles, she is a member of The Way Back, leading and harmonizing on tunes from as far back as the 60’s, and is the featured vocalist in Fifth Element jazz quintet.

 |

-Dave Coules - Tenor Sax
+Kurt Lund - Tenor Sax

 |

-Dale Scaife - Piano
+Jack Gelbloom - Piano

 |